frost-demon/Malops.io/Singularity/README.md

 Qs7.
 The TCP port hiding module is initialized.
 What is the hardcoded port number it is configured to hide (decimal)?

 **Answer:**

+**Finding:** hooked_tcp4_seq_show() compares the TCP port field against 0xA146.
+Interpreting the value in network byte order results in 0x46A1, which corresponds to decimal port 18081.

 ```text
 18081